 Occasionally, when I ask a writer whether they’ve read this or that famous book in their genre, their excuse is that they ‘only read classics’.
 When this is true (and not merely another type of evasion) it probably is better than not reading at all, but it is still not terribly helpful – even if we include titles that might be called modern classics, that person is not reading anything much published in around the last 50-60 years.
 While reading some classics is helpful to a writer in providing that vital context, it is far from enough to fuel the writing of a person living in the 21st century.

 I don’t think a writer needs to have read lots of classics.
-Plenty of people just do not get on with 19th century writers like the Brontës, for example: They find the style too wordy, and the pace slow, or maybe they just don’t see what’s so great about the ‘hero’ who seems like kind of an abusive dickhead, actually.
-That’s fine, many would agree with such an assessment.
+Plenty of people just do not get on with 19th century writers like the Brontës, for example: They find the style too wordy, and the pace slow, or maybe they just don’t see what’s so great about the ‘hero’ who seems like kind of a dickhead, actually.
+That’s fine, many would agree with such an assessment, especially if they’ve confused great tragedies for great romances.

 But, if there’s one thing you can say about classics as a category, it’s that there’s plenty to choose from, even in the same century: Jane Austen is much lighter and contains more humour, and if you want humour Three Men in a Boat and Diary of a Nobody are also 19th century classics, but they prove that century was not entirely bleak by being highly readable, very funny, and not nearly as dated as you might think.

-All the genres of book that are published now began a couple of hundred years or more ago, so it might be a good idea to read a few early examples if you want to truly understand your genre – and even if you read nothing else you should be familiar with books in your genre.
+All the genres published now were created hundreds of years ago, so it might be a good idea to read a few early examples if you want to truly understand your genre – and even if you read nothing else you should be familiar with books in your genre.

 If you enjoy poetry, try Homer.
 If you like epic family sagas, try The Thorn Birds.
 Science fiction?
 Frankenstein, or Journey to the Centre of the Earth.
 Mysteries: Sherlock Holmes.
 Romance: Love in the Time of Cholera.

 There’s no point forcing yourself to plod through books with which you are just unable to connect, and there isn’t a prize at the end.
-Find the ones you like.
+Find the ones you like, by all means, but you will have to read some.

 Being well-read doesn’t mean only reading literature either.
-Don’t restrict yourself, don’t be stuffy or snobby about the books you pick up, read the ones that are fun and ‘trashy’ as well.
+Don’t restrict yourself, and don’t be stuffy or snobby about the books you pick up.
+Read the ones that are fun and even ‘trashy’ as well.

-By all means read literary romances like Normal People, but also be familiar with the romance genre’s publishers and writers (such as Mills & Boon, Harlequin, Marian Keyes, and Danielle Steel) because these writers and publishers have always been able to shift huge quantities of books.
+By all means read literary romances like Normal People by Sally Rooney, but also be familiar with the romance genre’s publishers and writers (such as Mills & Boon/Harlequin, Marian Keyes, and Danielle Steel) because these writers and publishers have always been able to shift huge quantities of books.

-If you want to write something that sells, read thoroughly commercial books as well as those regarded as higher quality.
+If you want to write something that sells, read thoroughly commercial books as well as those regarded as literature or at least higher quality.

 If the problem is that you’re short of time and don’t feel able to devote much of it to reading, or that you feel daunted by longer books and find yourself abandoning them halfway through, then try reading shorter books.